The Little Match Girl is a 1937 animated short film produced by Charles Mintz and directed by Arthur Davis.

 - Death of a Child: A little girl freezes to death in an alley.

-- Dying Dream: The little girl has a dream of heaven, before she dies and the angel takes her there for real.
+- Dying Dream: The little girl has a dream of heaven, before she freezes to death and the angel takes her there for real.

 - Fluffy Cloud Heaven: There's the standard issue fluffy clouds and winged cherubs and angels playing harps, but there's also stuff for kids, like a Christmas tree and a beautiful garden and a tree swing.